d2iq/ui-kit/CONTRIBUTING.md

 ## Creating a New Component

-To create a new component from within the repository you need to run
+To create a new component from within the repository you need to run:

 ```sh
 npm run create:component -- ${Component Name}